watson-developer-cloud/personality-insights-java/README.md

   The application uses the WebSphere Liberty profile runtime as its server, so you need to download and install the profile as part of the steps below.

-1. Copy the credentials from your `personality-insights-service` service in Bluemix to `DemoServlet.java`.
+1. Copy the credentials from your `personality-insights-service-standard` service in Bluemix to `DemoServlet.java`.
 You can use the following command to see the
    credentials: